RedHatRanger/rhcsa9vagrant/README.md

-# Red Hat Enterprise Linux RHCSA 9 Vagrant Lab for Exam EX200 - Vagrant Practice Lab using Rocky 9.3
+# Red Hat Enterprise Linux RHCSA 9 Vagrant Lab for Exam EX200 using Rocky 9.3

 # Updated on 2024-04-26

 # How to use this lab